facet-tech/agent-java/README.md

 1. If you encounter `javax.management.InstanceAlreadyExistsException` while running locally *disable* JMX integration in your IDE

 ## Usage Cases
-We are in the early stages of product development and can envision several use cases for this type of solution.

 1. Endpoint toggles - disable or reroute endpoints on the fly for beta features or when application and performance issues arise.
 2. Chaos engineering - automated chaos engineering testing framework.
 3. Logging toggles - increase and  decrease logging or add and remove log statements dynamically without deployment and restarting applications.
 4. Automatic documentation generation, as well as endpoint detection.
 5. Low code feature flags - low code alternative to traditional feature flag toggles.

-We would love to hear any feedback (positive and negative) or other use case ideas.
-The future direction of facet will be directly impacted by YOUR feedback!
+We would love to hear your feedback!

 ## Feedback and Support